Where My Heart Is

-Where My Heart Is is the second studio album by American American country music artist Ronnie Milsap.
+Where My Heart Is is the second studio album by American country music artist Ronnie Milsap.
 It was released in 1973 by RCA Records.
 It was Milsap's first album to chart, peaking at #5 on country album charts, and was his first to produce singles.
 The tracks "I Hate You" and "(All Together Now) Let's Fall Apart" both reached the top ten on country charts and the song "That Girl Who Waits on Tables" peaked at #11.